 "I did one group last night, a virtual one and there were two mums on that, but they are coming into the group via their Rainbow clinic as well now.
-It was great because these two mums met for the first time, but the likelihood is they will swap numbers and, you know when they have their babies, they'll keep in touch, which is just lovely." - Ruby.
+It was great because these two mums met for the first time, but the likelihood is they will swap numbers and, you know when they have their babies, they'll keep in touch, which is just lovely." - Ruby, Leicestershire, SANDS

 It is not possible to compare the findings of this study to the literature because there is a gap within the research documenting women who choose to attend baby loss bereavement support groups during their subsequent pregnancies.
-Although baby loss peer support groups are designed to benefit grieving parents (Cacciatore, 2007), there have been too few well-designed studies to conclude whether or not baby loss support groups are recommended for all grieving parents (Koopmans et al.,2013).
-The mothers who attended Organisation B groups shared they had positive experiences in groups specifically designed for expecting mothers.
+The mothers who attended PALS groups shared they had positive experiences in groups specifically designed for expecting mothers.
 Participants described how they felt safe in a group where other people had similar fears related to their pregnancies after loss.
 This area of baby loss bereavement support warrants further research.

-7.5.6.6 Logistical constraints
+8.5.6.6 Logistical constraints

 Participant parents found it difficult to attend peer support programmes when it conflicted with their other commitments which often related to childcare.
 This was not surprising considering it was difficult to attend an event that did not cater for children.
 Paid work and volunteering commitments also made it challenging to regularly participate in peer support programmes.
 Maya shared that she had young children which deterred her from attending a peer support group, as this would involve childcare arrangements in order to enable her to attend an evening session.
 Similarly, Jade found daytime events difficult to attend when she had other commitments, for example picking up her child from school.

 "My youngest was three or four years-old then and the other one was twelve?
-I couldn't leave them in the evening to go for counselling or group, so it just didn't work."- Maya.
+I couldn't leave them in the evening to go for counselling or group, so it just didn't work." - Maya, Yorkshire, Online group

 "Yeah, they even sent me an invitation at the end of last year, and I think was a networking event with teas and coffees.
 It was just unfortunate I couldn't go because I think it was in Maidstone.
-I had baby J and the timings meant I would be late for picking up my other child from school."-Jade.
+I had baby J and the timings meant I would be late for picking up my other child from school."- Jade, Kent, SANDS

 In a 2014 NHS review on pregnancy loss support, it was found that national charities are linked to an NHS choices website, however, local charities were often not included missing.
 The report (NHS England, 2014) recommended adding an internet postcode search function which could facilitate connecting parents to groups within their respective post codes areas.
 Beyond this one report, within the literature reviewed for this study there was a lack of empirical evidence which examined how parents choose to access local baby loss bereavement support.
-Carrie, Organisation A group facilitator, said it was important for her to access bereavement support in her neighbourhood.
+Carrie, a SANDS group facilitator, said it was important for her to access bereavement support in her neighbourhood.
 Having a group within her community was a prominent factor that inspired her to attend.
 She commented that when Black and Asian parents had to travel far to attend a group, this deterred them from attending.

 "The fact that there was group nearby was certainly a big factor.
 And I didn't have to travel super far, you know, and that there were people also connected to my hospital who understood as well.
 So, that was super important.
 I only went to my group because it was super close to me.
-In a community that's far away from Black people or Asian people, they're not gonna go, they're not gonna go if it's not close" - Carrie.
+In a community that's far away from Black people or Asian people, they're not gonna go, they're not gonna go if it's not close" - Carrie, Sussex, SANDS